 (3) The chief executive officer may cancel or vary a direction or condition under this by-law.

-(4) In this by-law, “specified” means specified in the sign containing the direction.
+(4) In this by-law, specified means specified in the sign containing the direction.

 (5) A person must not contravene a direction under this by-law.